bahrus/xtal-decor/README.md

 proxy-decor:

-1. Does an upsearch for the first previous element matching [a-butterbeer-counter].
+1. Does an id search within the shadow dom realm (like label for).
-2. Multiple attributes can be upsearched (comma-delimited for attribute), which will handle to appropriate proxy
+2. Multiple proxies are fronted by a single proxy-decor tag.

 ## [Demo](https://codepen.io/bahrus/pen/XWpvmZr)